leynos/lag-complexity/docs/lag-complexity-function-design.md

   failures: abs <= 1e-5 OR rel <= 1e-4.
-- The heuristic baseline is implemented by `HeuristicComplexity`, combining depth and ambiguity signals with the `scope` component exposed as a configurable baseline (defaulting to zero) until a dedicated estimator is introduced.
+- The heuristic baseline is implemented by `HeuristicComplexity`, combining depth and ambiguity signals with the `scope` component exposed as a configurable weight (defaulting to zero) until a dedicated estimator is introduced.
 - **Provider and Feature Flag Integration:** Specific integration tests will be compiled only when certain feature flags are enabled (e.g.,